dskram85/d7vk/README.md

 Yes, because d7vk relies on dxvk's d3d9 backend, so everything ends up there anyway.

-### Is there a way to force swapchain MSAA?
+### Since D3D7 AA isn't actually supported, is there a way to force swapchain MSAA?

-Yes, I will bring that back in d7vk, because d3d7 is entirely based on fixed function and there can be no programmable shader-related issues to interfere with it.
+Yes, use `d3d7.forceMSAA = <your_desired_MSAA_level>`.
+2, 4 and 8 (x MSAA) are supported.
+Note that D3D7 AA support is advertised, so games will let you enable it, however D3DRENDERSTATE_ANTIALIAS (toggleable AA) isn't compatible with D3D9, so it will have no end effect without forcing a MSAA level.

 ### Will it work on Windows?